9: Study Abroad Opportunities

 Modules taught in English are available at the host institutions, though to a lesser degree at Lille and Paris Sorbonne than at the other universities.
 In some cases, Warwick students have taken modules at Master's level but have coped quite well.
 You should aim to balance your studies across the two semesters, i.e. 30 ECTS/30 ECTS or 20 ECTS/20 ECTS/20 ECTS for universities with trimesters.
 However, this is not always possible given the range of modules available.
 You do need to recognise the workload implications of having imbalanced semesters and also ensure that you take a total of 60 ECTS of modules across the year as a whole.

-The second part of our assessment of your performance during your Erasmus year is the Returner's Report which you are asked to complete for the Department upon your return to Warwick.
-This report is in addition to any reports you provide to the Study Abroad office.
+The second part of our assessment of your performance during your study abroad year is the Returner's Report which you are asked to complete for the Department upon your return to Warwick.
+This report is in addition to any reports you provide to the Student Mobility office.
 It is intended to help you reflect on your placement experiences and to demonstrate what you have learned and how you have developed during the year abroad.
 Without the submission of this report, you cannot be considered for the 'with Study Abroad' degree title.
-Previous students' Returner's Reports are available for you to read.
+Previous students' Returner's Reports are available for you to read from the Undergraduate Office.

 How to apply

-The application process opens in October and details on how to apply are communicated to you at an introductory session.
-If you miss this session, contact the Director of Visiting and Erasmus Students who can provide you with the relevant resources.
+The application process opens in November of the academic year prior to to that in when you are planning to go on the study abroad and details on how to apply are communicated to you at an introductory session.
+If you miss this session, contact the Programme Manager or Director of Student Opportunity who can provide you with the relevant resources.

 There is a two-stage process.
 First you apply to the Economics Department to be selected as one of the students to study abroad.
 If you are selected, you then have to apply directly to the institution abroad that you hope to study at.
-You will receive support in making this application from the Department and the Study Abroad office.
-It is rare for a student to be rejected by the foreign university, but it is best for you if you ensure that your application is accurate and submitted on time.
+You will receive support in making this application from the Department and the Student Mobility office.
+It is rare for a student to be rejected by the partner university, but it is best for you if you ensure that your application is accurate and submitted on time.

-For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Teaching & Learning Manager.
+For queries about study abroad and other overseas opportunities through the Economics Department contact the Undergraduate Programme Manager, Jo TurrallLink opens in a new window.

-The International Office oversees all Study Abroad and can help you with general queries regarding the process.
-For questions about Erasmus, contact the Office for Global Engagement on email@example.com or on 024 7657 4429.
+The Student Mobility Office oversees all Study Abroad and can help you with general queries regarding the process.
+For questions please contact the team on email@example.com.

 Exchanges to Australia

-We will take into account the view of your Personal Tutor in terms of your suitability to undertake a year abroad; your general attendance and performance so far.
-Thus, you are advised to discuss your desire to study abroad with your Personal Tutor as soon as possible.
+We will take into account your general attendance and performance to study abroad.
 In terms of performance you will need to show good performance in assessments (2:1 minimum) as we will not get your exams results on time to confirm the decision.
-The Australia term starts in July therefore we will take your performance in assessments into account as well as the exams.
+The Australia term starts in July, and therefore we will take your performance in assessments into account as well as the exams.

-For the year abroad successful applicants will pay a reduced tuition fee to the University of Warwick — check with the Study Abroad office for the current rate.
+For the year abroad successful applicants will pay a reduced tuition fee to the University of Warwick — check with the Student Mobility office for the current rate.
 Tuition fees will not need to be paid to Monash University under the reciprocal exchange agreement.

 All other expenses incurred during the year at Monash will be met by you.
 This includes travelling to and from the university; your accommodation while living in the country and living expenses.